kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/MastOptions.md

 | copy_errors_on_cerr | Messages are logged to log file AND error messages also to the console

 ### Shown items {#Logger_Shown_Items}

+Defines what are the auxiliary elements reported in the log.

 | | |
 |-|-|
 | date          | Show (calendar) date of message